haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

-* [Premium] Hours weekly report
-* [Premium] Resource allocation report
-* Allow project manager customize project views when create the new project
+* Add missing timezones
+* Revise the invitation process simpler
 * Remove redundant libraries to reduce the download size
 * Other minor improvements

 **Bug Fixes**

-* [Premium] Gantt chart related issues

 Version 5.3.1
 -----------------------------